RielJourno/Mailchimp-API-signUp/README.md

 # Mailchimp-API-signUp

-simple Mailchimp list using mail champ api you need an api key to use it here is the exmple web app: https://secret-crag-90531.herokuapp.com/
+Here's how to create a simple Mailchimp list using MailChimp's API Here's an example web app: https://secret-crag-90531.herokuapp.com/